 Although the risk of many adult cancers can be reduced by lifestyle changes (such as quitting smoking), there is no known way to prevent most childhood cancers at this time.
-Most adults and children with leukemia have no known risk factors, so there is no sure way to prevent leukemias from developing.
+Most children with leukemia have no known risk factors, so there is no sure way to prevent these leukemias from developing.

 Some leukemias result from treating cancers with radiation and chemotherapy, or the use of immune-suppressing drugs to avoid rejection of transplanted organs.
 Doctors are looking for ways to treat patients with cancer and organ transplants without raising the risk of leukemia.
 But for now, the obvious benefits of treating life-threatening diseases with chemotherapy, radiation therapy, or organ transplants must be balanced against the small chance of developing leukemia several years later.